aurora9721/archive_project/archive.md

  Have shorter work hours
  Have good ideas
  Vote for the union
- Get promoted | Rectangular board game, print on paper and stuck to cardboard
+ Get promoted | You don't participate in work meetings
+ Your assessments aren't favourable
+ Steal company office supplies
+ Your workspace decor is inappropiate
+ Hit your boss/colleagues
+ Aren't member of a union so it can protect you in the case of a merger
+ Complain about your work
+ Get sick often
+ Let stress get the better of you
+ Aren't member of a union so it can represent and defend your interests when the government introduces new wage measures |

  In the workplace, you'll do well if you:
 - Get coffee for your colleagues/your boss
 - Take language courses
 - Spend a lot of time with your supervisor